ashish-b-george/Survival-of-the-chiral/README.md

 "new_fstar_fbar_fig.py" is used for the f* vs fbar plot

 "new_neutralHdecay_htime_avg_cluster.py", "plot_htime.py", "new_neutralHdecay_htime_plot.py" plots Heterozygosity in time from simulation in Fig 8 adn SI figs. The first file averages heterozygosity over runs with same parameters but different realizations of the noise, the second and third make plots.

+"new_plot_1concentration.py" plots the image of the colony from simulation output.

+"wall_extraction_bulge_analysis.py", "bulge_slope_analysis_plots.py", "wall_extraction_bulge_analysisPlots.py", "bulge_slope_analysis.py" were directly of indirectly involved in  Fig S2.